mlflow/mlflow/docs/source/models.rst

 You can load python_function model directly in python by calling :py:func:`mlflow.pyfunc.load_model` function.
-Note that the ``load_model`` function assumes that all dependencies are already available and *will not* check nor install any dependencies ( see :ref:`model deployment section <built-in-deployment>` for ways how to deploy models with automatic dependency management).
+Note that the ``load_model`` function assumes that all dependencies are already available and *will not* check nor install any dependencies ( see :ref:`model deployment section <built-in-deployment>` for tools to deploy models with automatic dependency management).

 Once loaded, you can score the model by calling :py:func:`predict <mlflow.pyfunc.PyFuncModel.predict>`